Discography

 UK chart position: 1

 Recorded almost entirely using the Propellerhead Reason program, with the mastering being done on Pro Tools, the album contrasts with their previous releases, and features a larger use of vocals than the group's third album, The Fat of the Land (1997).
-The album title is a play on the name of the Walter Mosely novel Always Outnumbered, Always Outgunned.
 It was produced entirely by Liam Howlett.
-Keith Flint's and Keith Palmer's (Maxim) vocals do not appear in this album.
+Keith Flint and Maxim do not provide any contribution to the official record, which leaves Liam Howlett as the sole band member to do so for a first and last time in group's history.
 By this stage Leeroy Thornhill had left the group.
 In the boys place are a screamy natural born killers star Juliette Lewis as well as Siouxsie Sioux style vocals and clipped female samples.

-The name comes from a famous novel "Always Outnumbered, Always Outgunned".
 The album was originally going to be released in winter 2002 or spring 2003 but as usually it got postponed several times.
 Liam is well known to release the albums or tracks only when he feels it's finished, and no one can tell when that will be.

 Mastering Engineer Emily Lazar, Liam Howlett and Neil McLellan celebrating after the album was mastered at The Lodge